About Jessica

 I work with thoughtful professionals at career and leadership crossroads.

-People often come to this work when they’ve done everything “right” on paper but feel a growing disconnect between what they do and who they’re becoming.
-They want clarity without blowing up their lives and confidence without forcing change.
+People come to this work when they’ve done everything right on paper, but feel a growing disconnect between what they do and who they’re becoming.
+They want clarity without blowing up their lives.
+Confidence without forcing change.

 I understand that moment well.

-Earlier in my career, I was working in management consulting and on a clear advancement track.
-From the outside, everything looked successful.
-Internally, I felt increasingly drained and disconnected from what mattered to me.
+Earlier in my career, I was on a clear advancement path in management consulting.
+From the outside, things looked successful.
+Internally, I felt drained and increasingly disconnected from what mattered to me.

 I didn’t leave to escape pressure.